Djokovic–Nadal rivalry: 2016

 In 2016, the pair met three times with all three matches going to Djokovic.
 In the Doha final, Djokovic won in a convincing straight set victory to lead the head-to-head for the first time.
 Djokovic won again in the semifinals at Indian Wells and at the quarterfinals of the Rome Masters to put the rivalry at 26–23 in Djokovic's favor with a seven-match winning streak against Nadal.

 2017

-A resurgent Nadal defeated Djokovic in the Madrid Open semifinals, 6–2, 6–4 to reverse a trend of losses.
+A resurgent Nadal defeated an out of form Djokovic in the Madrid Open semifinals, 6–2, 6–4 to reverse a trend of losses.

 2018

 Nadal beat Djokovic in the semifinals at the Italian Open 7–6, 6–3 in their first match in over a year.

 A resurgent Djokovic beat Nadal in a semifinal epic at Wimbledon in five sets stretched over two days, lasting over five hours.

 2019

 Nadal and Djokovic faced each other in the Australian Open final with Djokovic comprehensively winning 6–3, 6–2, 6–3 in two hours and four minutes.

 Nadal won his ninth Italian Open title, overcoming Djokovic to triumph at the Foro Italico 6–0, 4–6, 6-1 after two hours and 25 minutes.
 Nadal also broke a then-tie with Djokovic by claiming a record 34th ATP Masters crown.